-What Does Poor Posture Do to Your Neck?
+How Is Poor Posture Impacting Your Neck?

 I know, I know.
 More posture lectures....

-Before I explain how to program yourself to have your best posture using a "long neck" key word and NOT over correcting with the "shoulders back" thought, let's talk about why the position we hold our neck in even matters.
+Before I explain how to program yourself to have your best posture using a "long neck" as the key word and NOT over correcting with the "shoulders back" cueing, let's talk about why the position we hold our neck in even matters.
 It matters even when it doesn't hurt.
-It's like when you drive a car when the alignment is off or the tires are unevenly inflated.
+Poor posture is directly impacting your neck.
+It's like when you drive a car and the alignment is off or the tires are unevenly inflated.
 It doesn't really hurt to drive but if you drive like that for long enough, uneven wear and tear will occur and eventually something will break, or at least become a noticeable problem.
-Our necks are the same way.
-If we chronically hold our neck in a position that unduly taxes muscles, joints or nerves in our neck eventually we will be made aware either by pain or the inability to move how we want to.

-Bones and Joints
+Bones and Joints of the Neck

 We have 7 neck (cervical) bones.
-Those seven are stacked on top of each other with the commonly known disc in between each bone.
+Those seven bones are stacked on top of each other with the commonly known disc in between each one.
 The bones fit together a specific way, like a 3 dimensional puzzle piece, and they are in contact with each other at the disc joint but also have connections on the sides of each bone with another 2 joints called the facet joints.
 I describe these facet joints on the sides of each bone as shingles because the shape looks like a shingle of a roof.
 These shingle looking joints have to glide up and down on themselves in order for us to be able to move our necks.

 The way the bones stack with these joints creates a tunnel or hole on each side in which the nerves and blood vessels travel through.
 When someone has a "pinched nerve" it is often in this area and there is pain traveling down the arm.